 Please, no flowers, but if you should be so moved, we welcome donations to Lincoln University.
 Please include in the memo "In Memoriam: Irvin W. Thompson Jr., c/o 1965 International Fund".
 The website is giving.lincoln.edu, select the international fund, giving class of 1965, Lincoln alumni, in memory of Irvin W. Thompson Jr. He will be greatly missed!

-To send flowers to the family or plant a tree in memory of Irvin W. Thompson Jr., please visit our floral store.
+To send flowers to Irvin's family, please visit our floral store.

 108 Byte Dr # 103, Frederick MD 21702